gqqnbig/ConflictBench/README.md

 # ConflictBench

+This repository is divergent from the upstream because the upstream [commits](https://github.com/UBOWENVT/ConflictBench/commit/f1b6269132d12470d884c27893bafb7f04bfe673) thousands of evaluation output files in this repo as plain files, which unnecessarily bloats the repository and slows git operations.

+In this repo, the evaluation result is provided as a downloadedable from https://drive.google.com/file/d/1UyHKtQEyFiIcfi-Y1aEmmpNbOQns645M/view?usp=drive_link .

 ## Benchmark driver

 The benchmark driver consists of a number of files in the Script folder.
 Python files with the executable bit and shebang are entry point files.
 Other files are to be imported.